Welcome! We are PHI, an international movement facilitating philosophical health and practising or researching philosophical care

 Dr Luis de Miranda is the initiator and founder of Philosophical Health International.
 Author of several philosophical essays and novels translated into several languages, Luis is the founder of The Philosophical Parlour in Stockholm, Sweden, where he offers regular individual philosophical counseling, in partnership with Livslinjen Psychotherapy Institute.
 His last book, Being & Neonness (MIT Press) presents his vision of a creative cosmology of the human person.
 In October 2019, he gave a presentation at UNESCO Headquarters, in Paris, on “crealectical understanding” and the necessity of applied research in philosophical health.

-If You Also Believe Philosophical Health is Important, You Can Become a Worldwide Member, Just Like…
+Wherever You Are, If You Agree that the question of Philosophical Health is Important, You Can Become a Worldwide Facilitator of the PHI Movement, Just Like…

 Andrew Keltner is the Director of the Philosophical Practices Certificate Program and a PhD Researcher in Dublin, Ireland, with the Global Center for Advanced Studies (GCAS), as well as a philosophical practitioner with the Institute of Philosophical Practices in Paris.
 He is trained in the Socratic method, and has worked with NGO’s, individuals, academic researchers, and has organized philosophical cafes.
 Andrew earned his MA in Philosophical Counselling and Consultancy from the West University of Timisoara.
 Member since November 2019.